top of page

 The adjective 'frantic' has its origins in the late Middle English word 'frantik,' derived from the Old French 'frenetique,' which, in turn, traces its roots to the Latin 'phreneticus,' meaning 'pertaining to madness.'
 'Frantic' describes a state of extreme panic, fear, or anxiety, often accompanied by frenzied or chaotic behavior.
 Its etymology vividly captures the essence of this emotional state by invoking the idea of madness or a disordered mind.
 When someone is described as frantic, it suggests they are so overwhelmed by their emotions that they are acting in a manner that appears irrational or uncontrolled, emphasizing the intensity and urgency of their distress.

-Quiz: Find the meaning of the adjective frantic:
+Find the correct meaning of the adjective frantic:

 Try Again!